-The Smithsonian Institution Archives captures, preserves, and makes available to the public the history of this extraordinary Institution.
-From its inception in 1846 to the present, the records of the history of the Institution—its people, its programs, its research, and its stories—have been gathered, organized, and disseminated so that everyone can learn about the Smithsonian.
-The history of the Smithsonian is a vital part of American history, of scientific exploration, and of international cultural understanding.
+The Smithsonian Institution Archives captures, preserves, and shares with the public the history of this extraordinary Institution.
+From its inception in 1846 to the present, the records of the history of the Institution—its people, its programs, its research, and its stories—have been gathered, organized, and disseminated so that everyone can learn about the Smithsonian and its role in American history, scientific exploration, and with the promotion of international cultural understanding.

 In the earliest organizing documents of the Smithsonian, the importance of maintaining archival records was explicitly mentioned.
 Throughout the years the record-keeping practices of the Archives have evolved into a highly professional program that serves the staff of the Smithsonian as well as an international audience of researchers.
 The evolution of the Archives is a fascinating story that reflects the growth and development of the Smithsonian as a whole.

 Internally, the Archives' staff helps to manage records created throughout the Smithsonian and identify those materials that have long term value for research and for institutional accountability.
 Preservation experts ensure that archival records are maintained and cared for using state of the art standards and practices.
 Historians and reference specialists provide expert service to researchers and the general public.
 Increasingly, our digital archivists and web and outreach staff are making the archives more accessible by taking advantage of current technologies.